ingenious/async-methods/README-0.2.0.md

   // ​​​​​with line no.   line 12  of async-methods/test-4.js 1​​​​​

 ```
-###.error()

-#### .error(fn)
+### .error(fn)

-Similar to <Promise>.catch() but by default it is 'pass-through' ie if nothing is returned - the next stage in the chain will receive the same result or error that was passed to error(fn).
+Similar to <Promise>.catch() but by default it is 'pass-through' ie if nothing is returned - the next stage in the chain will receive the same result or error

-*fn can also be a normal function or a generator allowing a further chain of asyncronous operations.
-An ES6 Class (anon or named) can be used using syntax .next(methodName,class).*
+passed to error(fn).  fn can also be a normal function or a generator allowing
+a further chain of asyncronous operations.

-If the function or generator returns something other than undefined or an error occurs that result or error will be passed to the next stage of the chain.
+If the function or generator returns something other than undefined or an
+error occurs that result or error will be passed to the enxt stage of the chain.

 ```javascript